stk-kriging/qsi-paper-experiments/README.md

 by the sampling criterion.
 To run it:

 1. Start Matlab from the root of this project.
-This will trigger the [startup.m](startup.m) script, which configures everything automtically.
+This will trigger the [startup.m](startup.m) script, which configures everything automatically.
 2. Type `demo_qsi` in the prompt to start the demonstration.